mrc-ide/squire/README.md

 <img src="man/figures/README-plot particle deaths-1.png" width="100%" />

-With default parameters, `calibrate_particle` will simulate up the maximum date in the data provided.
+With default parameters, `calibrate` will simulate up the maximum date in the data provided.
 The fit to this data can be shown using the plotting function and specifying `particle_fit` to be `TRUE`

 ``` r
 plot(out, particle_fit = TRUE)